Bangkok at a Glance

 Before setting out for Bangkok, expats might read up on the history and living conditions of Thailand’s capital to be better prepared for moving to Bangkok.
 An amusing little fact that many foreigners moving to Bangkok will come across is the official name of the city.

 According to the most recent official census, the population of Bangkok counted more than 5.7 million people in 2010.
-However, this does not include the rural migrants coming to Bangkok as unregistered residents, so estimates put the urban population at up to 9 million.
-Moreover, if you consider the larger Bangkok Metropolitan Region – since lots of urbanites move to the outskirts and neighboring provinces – it was actually over 14.5 million.
+However, this does not include the rural migrants coming to Bangkok as unregistered residents, so estimates put the urban population at up to nine million.
+Moreover, if you consider the larger Bangkok Metropolitan Region — since lots of urbanites move to the outskirts and neighboring provinces — it was actually over 14.5 million.
+By 2015 the population has obviously increased further.

 It’s not much of a surprise that the city’s biggest problems include housing shortages, particularly for poorer people.
 Other issues include traffic jams, crowding, and pollution.
 Expats with respiratory diseases may have to cope with the effects of particulate matter in the air over Bangkok.